Last Updated: 27 February, 2026

 The push to legalize sports betting in Kansas came before the US Supreme Court overturned PASPA in 2018.
 Sports betting was a consistent topic of discussion in Kansas, but there were consistent problems and arguments on the matter starting in 2018.
 Early on, there was discourse on the tax rate, which the state’s lottery wanted to be 50%, which did not appeal to the casinos.

 Before this groundbreaking decision, there were already 10 casinos in the state, but only the four regulated by the state had permission to partner with online operators.
-This allowed 12 online operators to enter the state market, but only six mobile sportsbook operators are currently active.
+This allowed 12 online operators to enter the state market, but only seven mobile sportsbook operators are currently active.

 Thanks to a recent change in the bill that now allows tribal casinos to offer online sports betting, the market should only continue to grow, with more operators potentially entering the state during 2026.